Tina hastily pulled her hand and stood back.

 ‘Yes!
 Let’s put a dot to this day.
 Make it finish!’

 ‘Yes, yes!’, Tina enthused, clapping her hands.
-‘And how exactly do we do that?’, followed the grave and serios question.
+‘And how exactly do we do that?’, followed a grave question on a deliberately serious tone.

 ‘Well.. easy!
 We just put a Dot to it.
 Like so’, said Ela and stood up.
 She gathered her hands above her head.
 Then separated and lowered them in an ovoid shape.
 Then gathered them again, just above the bed.
 She straightened her back with her face flushed, smiling at her sister.
 ‘Like that!’